Abundance of Isomorphic and non isomorphic intermediate rings: Abstract

 \section{Abstract}

-It is well known that for a non pseudocompact space $X$, the family $\sum(X)$ of all intermediate subrings of $C(X)$ which contain $C^*(X)$ contains at least $2^c$ many distinct rings.
-We show that if in addition $X$ is first countable and real compact, then there are at least $2^c$ many rings in $\sum(X)$, no two of which are pairwise isomorphic.
+For a nonpseudocompact space $X$, the family $\sum(X)$ of all intermediate subrings of $C(X)$ which contain $C^*(X)$ contains at least $2^c$ many distinct rings.
+We show that if in addition $X$ is first countable and realcompact, then there are at least $2^c$ many $C$-type intermediate rings in $\sum(x)$ no two of which are pairwise isomorphic with the special case $X=\mathbb{N}$, it is shown that tere exists a family containing $c$-many pairwise isomorphic $C$-type intermediate rings in $\sum(\mathbb{N})$